Islam in India: Illegal immigrants

 India is the home of some 40,000 illegal Rohingya Muslim refugees, with approximately 18,000 registered with the United Nations High Commissioner for Refugees (UNHCR).
 But even people with refugee cards are being detained across India due to security concerns.
 A small number of Uyghurs also reside in India, primarily in Jammu and Kashmir.
-Around 1,000 illegal Uyghur refugees arrived in India in 1949 to escape the communist regime.
-On 17 November 2016, Union Minister of State for Home, Kiren Rijiju, stated in the Rajya Sabha that, according to available inputs, there are around 20 million (2 crore) illegal Bangladeshi migrants staying in India.
+About 1,000 illegal Uyghur refugees arrived in India in 1949 to escape the communist Chinese regime.
+On 17 November 2016, Union Minister of State for Home, Kiren Rijiju, stated in the Rajya Sabha that, according to available inputs, there are about 20 million (2 crore) illegal Bangladeshi migrants staying in India.
 Illegal immigrants in Assam are estimated to number between 16 lakh and 84 lakh, in a total population of 3.12 crore according to the 2011 Census.
 A report published by DNA has revealed that the Bangladeshi-origin Muslim population has grown to 5–7% in bordering districts of Assam and Bengal simultaneously.
-Muminul Aowal, an eminent Assamese Muslim Minority Development Board Chairman, has reported that Assam has about 1.3 crore Muslims of which around 90 lakh are of Bangladeshi origin.
+Muminul Aowal, an eminent Assamese Muslim Minority Development Board Chairman, has reported that Assam has about 1.3 crore Muslims of which about 90 lakh are of Bangladeshi origin.
 According to Chief Minister Himanta Biswa Sarma, among the 19 lakh individuals excluded from the Assam National Register of Citizens, 7 lakh are Muslims.
 Dr. Kuntal Kanti Chattoraj, HOD of Geography at P.R.M.S.
-Mahavidyalaya, Bankura, estimates that around 6.28 million Bangladeshi Muslims have migrated to West Bengal over the decades.
+Mahavidyalaya, Bankura, estimates that about 6.28 million Bangladeshi Muslims have migrated to West Bengal over the decades.